 The vicinity around Schengen gives so much more than merely a European history lesson.
 Its rolling geographical region is a first-rate vacation spot for day hikes.
 I chose a roughly 3-hour loop hike called “Schengen borderless,” which promised to showcase all nations on the border triangle.

 I changed into a touch skeptical at the beginning.
-It felt like “without borderlines” become only a cutting-edge touristic label.
+It felt like “without borderlines” became only a cutting-edge touristic label.
 But I decided to go with it.

 The 7.7 km (four.
-Eight miles) hike starts offevolved at the European Museum Schengen and loops via France and Luxembourg, offering beautiful perspectives of all 3 border countries.
+Eight miles) hike starts offevolved at the European Museum Schengen and loops via France and Luxembourg, offering beautiful perspectives of all three border countries.

-The trail snakes its manner thru vineyards, thick woods, farm paths, fields overrun with bright yellow rapeseed, slim switchbacks, and opens up midway to a plateau of shell limestone looking out over river valleys and wine villages alongside the Moselle river.
+The trail snakes its manner through vineyards, thick woods, farm paths, fields overrun with bright yellow rapeseed, and slim switchbacks.
+It opens midway to a plateau of shell limestone looking out over river valleys and wine villages alongside the Moselle River.

 Despite my initial doubts, there is something pretty captivating about seeing the border triangle from three hundred meters (984 toes) above sea stage.
-While the occasional coal barge slowly makes its manner downriver, scores of vehicles and vehicles seamlessly cross to and fro between Germany, Luxembourg, and France.
+While the occasional coal barge slowly moves downriver, scores of vehicles and vehicles seamlessly cross between Germany, Luxembourg, and France.
 No barbed wire fence, no border guards.

-Without border checkpoints, there was only one visual cue that informed me which united states of America.
-I was searching for: electricity manufacturing.
+Without border checkpoints, only one visual cue informed me: the United States of America.
+I was searching for electricity manufacturing.
 Towards France: steam billowing from nuclear cooling towers.
 Towards Germany: the ever-turning blades of a wind farm.

 Back in Schengen, I wanted a look at the opposite aspect that makes this village so attractive: its winemaking.